s3rvac/retdec-python/docs/library.rst

 Error Handling
 --------------

 The library uses exceptions to signalize errors.
-Every custom exception raised by the library inherits from :class:`retdec.exceptions.RetdecError`, which you can use to catch all custom exceptions raised by the library:
+The base class is :class:`retdec.exceptions.RetdecError`, which you can use to catch all custom exceptions raised by the library:

 .. code-block:: python